AmitDhavale77/Bucket_fill_algorithm/README.md

 Recursive Approach

-Algorithm
-The recursive approach works as follows:
+The recursive approach algorithm works as follows:

 Base Case:
 If the current cell is out of bounds or already filled with the new color, the function returns immediately.